aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/dotcms/export-to-word-plugin-for-dotcms/_index.md

 ﻿---
-title: Export to Word Plugin for dotCMS – Aspose.Words for Java
+title: Export to Word Plugin for dotCMS
+second_title: Aspose.Words for Java
 articleTitle: Export to Word Plugin for dotCMS
 linktitle: Export to Word Plugin for dotCMS
 description: "Export to Word Plugin for dotCMS using Java."